icon ReCogDrive: A Reinforced Cognitive Framework for End-to-End Autonomous Driving

 Comparison of Imitation Learning and Simulator-assisted Reinforcement Learning

-Performance comparison on NAVSIM.
+Performance comparison on NAVSIM

 Performance comparison on NAVSIM benchmark

 The above figure presents the performance comparison on the NAVSIM benchmark.
-ReCogDrive achieves a Predictive Driver Model Score (PDMS) of 89.6, setting a new state-of-the-art.
-Despite relying solely on camera inputs, it surpasses LiDAR-augmented models such as DiffusionDrive and WoTE by 1.5 and 1.2 PDMS, respectively.
-Compared to fine-tuned baselines like InternVL3 and QwenVL2.5, ReCogDrive delivers a significant improvement of 6.3 PDMS, demonstrating the effectiveness of our three-stage training framework.
-It also outperforms the previous best camera-only method, PARA-Drive, by 5.6 PDMS.
+ReCogDrive achieves a Predictive Driver Model Score (PDMS) of 90.8, setting a new state-of-the-art.
+Despite relying solely on camera inputs, it surpasses LiDAR-augmented models such as DiffusionDrive and WoTE by 2.5 and 2.7 PDMS, respectively.
+Compared to fine-tuned baselines like InternVL3 and QwenVL2.5, ReCogDrive delivers a significant improvement of 7.5 PDMS, demonstrating the effectiveness of our three-stage training framework.
+It also outperforms the previous best camera-only method, PARA-Drive, by 6.8 PDMS.

 ReCogDrive Perception and Planning Visualization Example